 Complete step one on or before May 1 to guarantee a spot in the Gateway Program.
 After May 1, students who remain on Notre Dame’s waiting list may be offered invitations to join the Gateway Program if space allows.

 Financial aid for the Gateway Program is limited.
 To be considered for need-based financial assistance, complete the Free Application for Federal Student Aid (FAFSA).
-Add Holy Cross College’s Federal School Code (007263) to ensure the FAFSA is sent to our Office of Financial Aid.
+Add Holy Cross College’s Federal School Code (007263) to ensure the FAFSA is sent to our Office of Financial Aid by April 10, 2023.

 The FAFSA is the only application necessary to be considered for need-based assistance at Holy Cross College.
 Even if you have submitted the FAFSA to Notre Dame, it must be separately submitted to Holy Cross.

-Upon review of your FAFSA, a financial aid notification will be sent to your mailing address and made available on your Holy Cross student portal.
+Upon review of your FAFSA, a financial aid notification will be sent to your email address within 2 weeks.
 Review the financial aid notification carefully and take note of deadlines and next-steps required to secure your financial assistance offers.
 Due to the nature of the program, Gateway students are not eligible for Holy Cross merit scholarships, including Signature Scholarships and named scholarships.
+Please reach out to [email protected] with any personal questions about financial aid.

 Not all federal assistance is need-based.
 Completing the FAFSA may make you eligible for certain loans that do not require demonstrated financial need, such as the Federal Direct Unsubsidized Loan and the Parent Loan for Undergraduate Students (PLUS).
 To review these loan options, visit studentaid.ed.gov.